FREE Case Review (866) 588-0600

 • Plaintiff’s Condition: The man experienced incontinence and partial paralysis in his legs following the implantation of the spinal stimulator.
 These complications significantly impacted his quality of life.

-• Medical Malpractice: The lawsuit highlighted claims of medical malpractice against the healthcare providers involved in the implantation procedure.
+• Medical Malpractice: The lawsuit highlighted medical malpractice claims against the healthcare providers involved in the implantation procedure.
 The plaintiff argued that the doctors failed to provide adequate care and oversight during and after the surgery.

 • Expert Testimony: Expert witnesses were likely involved to establish that the standard of care was not met during the surgical process and subsequent treatment.